rainlanguage/arb-bot/README.md

   timeout               : 300,     // seconds to wait for tx to mine before disregarding it
-  bundle                : true,    // if orders should be bundled based on token pair or be handled individually hops                  : 6,       // The amount of hops of binary search retries               : 1,       // The amount of retries for the same order liquidityProviders    : [        // list of liquidity providers to get quotes from (optional)
+  bundle                : true,    // if orders should be bundled based on token pair or be handled individually hops                  : 6,       // The amount of hops of binary search concurrency           : 3,       // The concurrency limit for processing orders in async manner retries               : 1,       // The amount of retries for the same order liquidityProviders    : [        // list of liquidity providers to get quotes from (optional)
     "sushiswapv2",